Meet Our Staff

 Dr. Pearl-Kraus has more than 30 years of advanced nursing practice clinical experience.
 Areas of expertise include neurosurgery/trauma, primary care, and oncology clinical research trials and has been teaching graduate-level courses to college students for more than 20 years.

-Renee Rivard: Secretary
+Renee Rivard: Board Member

 Renee Rivard, voted Outstanding Student in Secondary Education in her graduating class at Grand Valley State University, helps build strong, healthy communities through outreach that links education, healthy eating, and youth development.